flexera-public/policy_engine_training/exercises/01_summation/README.md

 When you've completed the exercise, or if you need help, you can review the [completed policy template in the "solution" directory](https://github.com/flexera-public/policy_engine_training/blob/main/exercises/01_summation/solution/summation.pt).
 Note that your policy template may not look identical; there is more than one way to complete this exercise.

-If you're following the lesson plan, please move on to [Lesson 04](https://github.com/flexera-public/policy_engine_training/blob/main/lessons/04_escalations/README.md).
+If you're following the lessons in order, please move on to [Lesson 04](https://github.com/flexera-public/policy_engine_training/blob/main/lessons/04_escalations/README.md).